Robert Howcott and the Regicides, 1660

 Led an unsuccessful Royalist uprising in Cheshire in the summer of 1659, after which he was imprisoned until February 1660.

-John Downes was condemned to death but his sentence was commuted to imprisonment following his plea that Oliver Cromwell had bullied him into signing Charles I’s death warrant.
-It appears that Downes spent the remainder of his life imprisoned in the Tower of London, where he was listed as a prisoner in 1666.
+John Downes was condemned to death - a sentence commuted to imprisonment following his plea that Oliver Cromwell had bullied him into signing Charles I’s death warrant.
+It appears that Downes spent the remainder of his life imprisoned in the Tower of London, where he was still listed as a prisoner in 1666.

 Royalist statesman who returned from exile in 1660.
 He then served as Secretary of State for the Southern Department until 1662.

-A major player in the negotiations that led to the Restoration of the monarchy, he welcomed Charles II when he landed at Dover on 25 May 1660.
+A major player in negotiations leading to the Restoration of the monarchy, Monck welcomed Charles II when he landed at Dover on 25 May 1660.

 Vincent Potter had signed the death warrant of Charles I and was condemned to death but died before the sentence could be carried out